pingcap/docs/develop/dev-guide-insert-data.md

 ## Use HTAP

 In TiDB, HTAP capabilities save you from performing additional operations when inserting data.
 There is no additional insertion logic.
-TiDB does the data consistency assurance automatically.
-All you need to do is [turn on column-oriented copy synchronization](/develop/dev-guide-create-table.md#using-htap-capabilities) after creating the table, and use the column copy to speed up your queries directly.
+TiDB automatically guarantees data consistency.
+All you need to do is [turn on column-oriented replica synchronization](/develop/dev-guide-create-table.md#using-htap-capabilities) after creating the table, and use the column-oriented replica to speed up your queries directly.